vanviegen/glasgow/README.md

 Glasgow
 -------

-An easy-to-use JavaScript library for building user interfaces in a *functional reactive* way, using JSX.
+An easy-to-use JavaScript library for building user interfaces in a *functional reactive* way, optionally using JSX.

 * [Why glasgow](#why-glasgow)
 * [Example usage](#example-usage)